dugaldmorrow/forge-bulk-issue-ops/documentation/managing-bulk-permissions.md

 1. **Service Account**: A dedicated Jira user with group management permissions
 2. **API Token**: Generated for the service account
 3. **Secure Storage**: Credentials stored in an encrypted Forge environment variable

-## Conclusion

-This dynamic group enrollment strategy provides a secure and scalable approach to managing bulk operation permissions.
-By temporarily granting elevated permissions only when needed and ensuring proper cleanup, the system maintains security while enabling powerful bulk operations for authorized users.

-The implementation provides comprehensive error handling, monitoring capabilities, and security best practices to ensure reliable operation in production environments.